How to Create 301 Redirects in WordPress (The Easy Way)

 What Is a WordPress 301 Redirect?

-A WordPress 301 redirect is a setting that automatically sends your website visitors to a different URL than the one they landed on.
-It’s a simple line of code that tells a web browser that the page it’s trying to load is no longer available, and tells it to navigate to a different page of your choice instead.
+A WordPress 301 redirect is a redirect type that sends your website visitors to a URL different from the one they landed on.
+It’s a simple line of code that tells a web browser that the page it’s trying to load is permanently not available and tells it to navigate to a different page of your choice instead.

 When a redirect is set up properly, it happens instantly, and your visitors often won’t even notice they’ve been redirected to a different page.